archatomic/chromafish/MINECRAFT_SERVERS.md

 A casual Java survival server for PC players who want to mod their clients, or PC players who don't want to / can't use Bedrock Edition.

 If you want proxy voice chat, this is also the server you should connect to.

+### NOTE: Whitelisting
+This server is for members of my Discord server only, and is managed through the #minecraft-bushwa channel.
+When you connect for the first time you'll be given a 5 digit code.
+Just type `/link THAT_CODE` into the #minecraft-bushwa channel to whitelist yourself, and you'll be free to join and play.

 ### Server Details
 - Server Address - bushwa.chromafish.com